 3. Review and oversee the disbursement of the revenues deposited into the fund as provided in s.
 365.173.

 b.
 Revenues in the fund which have not been disbursed because sworn invoices as required by s.
-365.173(2)(d) have not been submitted to the board may be used by the board as needed to provide grants to counties for the purpose of upgrading E911 systems.
-The counties must use the funds only for capital expenditures directly attributable to establishing and provisioning E911 services, which may include next-generation deployment.
+365.173(2)(e) have not been submitted to the board may be used by the board as needed to provide grants to counties for the purpose of upgrading E911 systems.
+The counties must use the funds only for capital expenditures or remotely provided hosted 911 answering point call-taking equipment and network services directly attributable to establishing and provisioning E911 services, which may include next-generation deployment.
 Prior to the distribution of grants, the board shall provide 90 days’ written notice to all counties and publish electronically an approved application process.
 County grant applications shall be prioritized based on the availability of funds, current system life expectancy, system replacement needs, and Phase II compliance per the Federal Communications Commission.
 No grants will be available to any county for next-generation deployment until all counties are Phase II complete.
 The board shall take all actions within its authority to ensure that county recipients of such grants use these funds only for the purpose under which they have been provided and may take any actions within its authority to secure county repayment of grant revenues upon determination that the funds were not used for the purpose under which they were provided.

-c.
+d.
 The board shall reimburse all costs of a wireless provider in accordance with s.
-365.173(2)(d) before taking any action to transfer additional funds.
+365.173(2)(e) before taking any action to transfer additional funds.

 e.
-After taking the action required in sub-subparagraphs a.-d., the board may review and, with all members participating in the vote, adjust the percentage allocations or adjust the amount of the fee, or both, under paragraph (8)(h), and, if the board determines that the revenues in the wireless category exceed the amount needed to reimburse wireless providers for the cost to implement E911 services, the board may transfer revenue to the counties from the existing funds within the wireless category.
+After taking the action required in sub-subparagraphs a.-d., the board may review and, with all members participating in the vote, adjust the percentage allocations or adjust the amount of the fee as provided under paragraph (8)(g), and, if the board determines that the revenues in the wireless category exceed the amount needed to reimburse wireless providers for the cost to implement E911 services, the board may transfer revenue to the counties from the existing funds within the wireless category.
 The board shall disburse the funds equitably to all counties using a timeframe and distribution methodology established by the board.